Asayuni/MATPLOTLIB/README.md

  MATPLOTLIB Hw Assignment

-The languages that were used in this assignment were 100% python and the packages/tools imported were matplotlib.py, pandas, and scipy.stats.
+The languages that were used in this assignment were Python/jupyter notebook and the packages/tools imported were matplotlib.py, pandas, and scipy.stats.

 The tasks that were done throughout were:
 1) Prepare, Clean, and Merge datasets into one dataframe.